There are several new and emerging technologies in the explosive ordnance disposal (EOD) field. Let's examine a few of them.

 - Nanotubes.
 Carbon can be bonded in different ways that create entirely new properties.
 Nanotubes are seamless, cylindrical tubes of carbon molecules that can be as small as one-billionth of a meter wide -- yet up to 60 times stronger than steel.
 Cloth woven from nanotubes may provide for incredibly efficient body armor -- more resistant to projectiles than steel, yet light enough to provide protection for the entire body [source: Neff].

-For more information on bomb, blast-resistant technology and other related information, visit the links on the next page.
+For more information on bomb, blast-resistant technology and other related information, visit the links below.

 Related HowStuffWorks Articles